- Sign in and date the Occupancy Record Form (ORF).

 Room/Apartment Condition Form (RCF/ACF)

-Room/Apartment Condition Forms must be filled out and returned to the RA or the community desk within 24 hours of check-in.
-Report deficient items needing repairs to your front desk to submit a Service Request.
+Room/Apartment Condition Forms must be filled out within 24 hours of check-in, this form is accessible via our Pilikia System.
 Note all damages or deficiencies on this form.
 Any additional deficiencies or damages at the time of check out will be subject to charge.

 For Your Room